jmagman/flutter-wiki/Triage.md

 * Teams should use the priority labels `P0`...`P6`.
 * Another tool is the [Projects](https://github.com/flutter/flutter/projects) page on GitHub.
 Feel free to create new projects as desired, and use it as you see fit.
-* In some circumstances, we can create new milestones that parallel the dated milestones.
-Contact @Hixie before going down this route.
+* If you like using milestones, we can create new milestones.
+Contact @Hixie if that's interesting to you.

 ## Engine

 ### Issue Triage

 > :warning: This triage happens on Mondays.
-The contents here are mirrored from [go/flutter-engine-triage-playbook](http://go/flutter-engine-triage-playbook) and may be stale.
+The contents here are mirrored from the Google-internal document [go/flutter-engine-triage-playbook](http://go/flutter-engine-triage-playbook) and may be stale.
 Do **NOT** make changes to the instructions here as they will be overwritten. :warning:

 #### Agenda